DushyantSahoo/rshSCP/README.md

 * ``MATLAB``
 * ``MATLAB Deep Learning Toolbox``

+The main algorithm depends on projection algorithm which needs to installed, is described in the upcoming section.

 ### Projection onto the intersection of the L1-ball and L-infinity-ball

 The projection folder contains a Matlab/Mex/C++ implementation of a linear time algorithm for the projection onto the intersection of the L1-ball and L-infinity-ball (box constraint) provided by A. Podosinnikova.